Medical expert of the article

 - promiscuous sexual intercourse;

-- early sexual life.
+- early sexual activity.

-Mycoplasma hominis in women often appears:
+Mycoplasma hominis often appears in women:

-- with a disorderly sexual life;
+- with promiscuous sexual life;

 - after abortions, pregnancies;

-- after chemo and radiation treatment.
+- after chemotherapy and radiation treatment.

-How is mycoplasma hominis transmitted?
+How is Mycoplasma hominis transmitted?

 Mycoplasma hominis can be transmitted in several ways: